 Also, you could perhaps focus on the physical and mental strengths you can appreciate in a lover and raise them in yourself.
 Hence if you are attracted to a fit form, work on making your own form fit; if you find speakers of a certain language attractive, learn the language for yourself; if you find intelligence attractive, improve yours.
 Thus to be lover of your body, its emotions, and mind is to consciously serve and care for these aspects of being to improve them.
 In this case it is easier to understand that becoming lover of one’s humanity is not an act of ego inflation.
 Seeing as egoism is not love of self, but a defensiveness of self.
 A refusal to admit one’s flaws thus a refusal to improve self, thus a betrayal and ruination of self.
 Egoistic practices result in overly attachment and possessiveness of the unnecessary, leading one into greed for more of what one does not need, and envy of what is not ours and cannot be ours and ought not be ours.
 Making certain that we are unnecessarily miserable.
 For self-centeredness imprisons rather than frees one.
 Which means it cannot be love, as love is that which allows one to float.
 And that is the whole purpose of becoming one’s lover--to live truthfully and float.

 Several of us dream of a kind lover or friend who would come into our world and make everything brilliant.
 I keep hearing those who wait for the sort of lover to find them often end up wasting away a good and beautiful life.
-So perhaps, instead of spending so much energy and time dreaming and wasting away for something that even if could happen to us, we would not be able to recognize or appreciate––because we never bothered to practice love, and therefore, lack the ability to recognize any true forms of it––we could focus on trying to understand what it means to first and foremost be our own lovers and how to practice some serious self-loving.
+So perhaps, instead of spending so much energy and time dreaming and wasting away for something that even if could happen to us, we may not be able to recognize or appreciate it––because we never bothered to practice love, and therefore, lack the ability to recognize any true forms of it––we could focus on trying to understand what it means to first and foremost be our own lovers and how to practice some serious self-loving.